 In 2014, I co-edited “Rethinking Emilie Frances Davis: Lesson Plans for Teaching Her 1863-1865 Civil War Pocket Diaries” (Apprentice House) with Conra Gist.
 My fourth book, “The Emancipation Proclamation: Race Relations on the Eve of Reconstruction” (Routledge) is due out in November 2015.

-In 2014, I was selected to moderate the White House’s Black History Month Panel co-sponsored by President Obama and the Association for the Study of African American Life and History ASALH; I was one of the featured speakers at the 2014 Youth Mentoring Summit at the U.S. Capital in celebration of the 50th Anniversary of the March on Washington; and, in 2013, I was one of four experts selected nationwide to present at the President Obama’s first White House Black History Month Panel co-sponsored by ASALH.
+For the past three years, I have been selected to participate in the White House’s Black History Month Panel co-sponsored by President Obama and the Association for the Study of African American Life and History ASALH; and in 2014, I was one of the featured speakers at the Youth Mentoring Summit at the U.S. Capital in celebration of the 50th Anniversary of the March on Washington.
 I have received various fellowships and grants to support my work including a 2012 Gilder Lehrman Fellowship in American History, a 2011 Lord Baltimore Fellowship from the Maryland Historical Society, a 2010 NEH Summer Stipend, and a 2007 SREB Pre-Doctoral Fellowship for Maryland (only one doctoral fellowship is awarded per state).

 In 2014, I was awarded the Lifetime Achievement Award from the Progressive National Baptist Convention (PNBC); and, I was selected as one of the top 25 women professors in Maryland by Online Schools Maryland.
 In 2013, I was also the recipient of Loyola University Maryland’s Faculty Award for Excellence in Engaged Scholarship for her work documenting the stories of women who are temporarily experiencing homelessness.
 I have also received the 2006 Gilder Lehrman Preserve America Maryland History Teacher of the Year Award (sponsored by the Gilder Lehrman Institute of American History and the Maryland State Department of Education); was one of fifty alumni to receive the Distinguished Black Alumni Award from the University of Notre Dame, Indiana (2005); and, was a winner of both the Langston Hughes, David Diop, Etheridge Knight Poetry Award (1999, 2000) and the Zora Neale Hurston Creative Writing Award (1998) from the Gwendolyn Brooks Creative Writing Center at the University of Chicago.